rails/solid_queue/README.md

   ```ruby
   -> (exception) { Rails.error.report(exception, handled: false) }
   ```

+  Note: `on_thread_error` is intended for errors in the thread that is executing the job and not for errors encountered in the job.
+For errors in the job itself, [refer here](#exceptions)

 - `connects_to`: a custom database configuration that will be used in the abstract `SolidQueue::Record` Active Record model.
 This is required to use a different database than the main app.
 For example:

   ```ruby